Our mission: Champion, defend and expand access to art and culture, together.

-Our vision is of a thriving society in which everyone’s creative potential is unlocked, and the benefits of art and culture are available to all.
+Our vision: A society in which the benefits of art and culture are valued and available to all, and everyone’s creative potential is unlocked.

 Treasury funding per person to Arts Council England was cut by 41% between 2009/10 and 2017/18.